GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 1. Choose a zone.
 You should
 [choose a zone](https://cloud.google.com/compute/docs/regions-zones/)
-which makes sense for you, I have chosen "us-central1-a".
+which makes sense for you, such as `us-central1-a`.

 1. Create the cluster.

-        gcloud container clusters create hello-cluster --num-nodes=2 --zone=us-central1-a
+        gcloud container clusters create hello-cluster --num-nodes=2 --zon=us-central1-a

     This command creates a cluster of two machines.
 You can choose a different size, but two is a good starting point.